22 July 2024

 A Sip of Summer: KidLitConfections Raspberry Lemonade Cookies

-(The recipes, including a link to the index of printable PDF files, can be found at the bottom of this post.)
+(The recipe, including a link to the index of printable PDF files, can be found at the bottom of this post.)

 It's been uncomfortably hot here lately, with excessive heat warnings nearly every single day for the past week or so.
 So I guess we can safely say it's definitely summertime!